ARK-Portal/data_model/_includes/content/biospecimen_metadata_template.md

 # Biospecimen Metadata Template
-A template outlining metadata to be collected for biospecimen.
+A general template outlining metadata to be collected for biospecimen profiled in a dataset.